dynamoose/dynamoose/CONTRIBUTING.md

 Dynamoose has a few helpers for local development.
 These are included in the scripts section of our `package.json`.

+### npm run commit

+This will run `git-cz`, a helper for creating a commit that semantic release can interpret.

+### npm run commit:lint

+This will run our lint configuration against your commit to let you know if it's correct.

 ### npm test

 This will run all of our tests via a node script.
 This spins up a local DynamoDB Local instance, runs Mocha, and closes the DynamoDB Local instance at completion.